ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    kubectl get pods --watch
    ```
    {:pre}-->
 Congratulations!!
-You've just deployed a web application to Code Engine with a simple command and also without the intricacies of Kubernetes such as pods, deployments, services, and ingress.
+You've just deployed a web application to Code Engine with a simple command and also without needing to know about the intricacies of Kubernetes such as pods, deployments, services, and ingress.

 ### Scale the application

+When you created the application with the `application create` command, you only passed in an image to use and a name for your application.
+While this is the minimum amount of information to deploy an application, there are a number of other knobs you have control over.
+Among others, you can set the number of requests that can be processed concurrently per instance, the amount of CPU for the instance of the application, the amount of memory set for the instance of the application, the environment variables for the application, the maximum and minimum number of instances that can be used for this application, and the port where the application listens for requests.

+Most of these values have a default set if nothing is provided as an option when creating the application.
+Because we did not provide a value, Code Engine deployed our application with a default max scale of 10, meaning that it will only scale our application up to 10 instances.
+The default minimum scale is zero, so that when our application is no longer in use, it will scale itself back down to zero.

+1. Because Code Engine is built on top of a Kubernetes stack, you are able to access the additional Kubernetes cluster resources if you need to get more control or information.
+For example, let's see how many pods are currently running on our Kubernetes cluster.
+    ```sh
+    kubectl get pods --watch
+    ```

+  This may already be zero if your application has scaled itself back down due to non use.
+To see a pod spin up, visit your application again in the browser.
+To exit the watch, use `ctrl + c`.

-To check the autoscaling capabilities of Code Engine,
-1. Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
+1. To check the autoscaling capabilities of Code Engine, we can use a load generator to generate a load against our service.
+This load generator will simulate about 300 clients hitting the URL for 30 seconds.
+Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
 2. Click on **Generate load** to generate traffic.
-3. Run the below command to see the pod count incrementing as part the autoscaling
+3. Run the below command to see the pod count incrementing as part of the autoscaling.
    ```sh
    kubectl get pods --watch
    ```
    {:pre}

+   To exit the watch, you can use `ctrl + c`

+4. The `watch` command will write a new line each time there is a change in the underlying pod.
+To more clearly see how many pods were created, you can just do `kubectl get pods`.

+4. The default for maximum number of instances when an application is created is 10 pods, so you should see that there were 10 pods created.
+If you didn't want to allow as many instances to be created, you can adjust the max scale to be a lower number.
+While your serverless application can easily scale up, you may depend on a downstream service such as a SQL DB that can only handle a limited number of connections or another rate limited API.
+Let's try limiting the number of instances for this frontend application.
+    ```
+    ibmcloud ce application update  --name frontend --max-scale 5
+    ```

+5. Again, navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
+Run the `kubectl get pods --watch` command to see the pod count increasing to 5.

+    Expected Output:

+    ```
+    frontend-i4fmh-2-deployment-6996489d7c-4lq4w   2/2     Running       0          59s
+    frontend-i4fmh-2-deployment-6996489d7c-5d5nx   1/2     Running       0          8s
+    frontend-i4fmh-2-deployment-6996489d7c-697g2   1/2     Running       0          6s
+    frontend-i4fmh-2-deployment-6996489d7c-t27d2   1/2     Running       0          8s
+    frontend-i4fmh-2-deployment-6996489d7c-vzmdd   1/2     Running       0          9s
+    ```

-4. Once load generation is stopped, wait for a minute to see the pods scaling to zero.
+6. Once load generation is stopped, wait for a minute to see the pods terminating, eventually scaling down to zero pods.

 ### Deploy a backend application and test the connection

-1. To deploy a new backend application, run this command
+1. To deploy a new backend application to store your images into cloud object storage, run this command
    ```sh
    ibmcloud code-engine application create --name backend \
    --image ibmcom/backend --cluster-local
    ```
    {:pre}
-   The `--cluster-local` flag will instruct Code Engine to keep the endpoint for this application private.
-Meaning, it will only be available from within the cluster.
+   The `--cluster-local` flag will instruct Code Engine to keep the endpoint for this application private, meaning that it will only be available from within the cluster.
 This is often used for security purposes.
+In this case, there is no reason to expose the backend application with a public endpoint, since it will not be accessed from outside of the cluster.
    {:tip}

 2. Copy the private endpoint (URL) from the output.

-   Run `ibmcloud code-engine application get -n backend` command to check the status and details of the backend application.
+   You can run `ibmcloud code-engine application get -n backend` command to check the status and details of the backend application.
    {:tip}
-3. The frontend application uses an environment variable(BACKEND_URL) to know where the backend application is hosted.
-You now need to modify the frontend application to set this value to point to the backend application's endpoint. **Replace** the placeholder `<BACKEND_PRIVATE_URL>` with the value from the previous command
+3. The frontend application uses an environment variable (BACKEND_URL) to know where the backend application is hosted.
+You now need to update the frontend application to set this value to point to the backend application's endpoint. **Replace** the placeholder `<BACKEND_PRIVATE_URL>` with the value from the previous command.
    ```sh
    ibmcloud code-engine application update --name frontend \
    --env BACKEND_URL=<BACKEND_PRIVATE_URL>
    ```
    {:pre}

    The `--env` flag can appear as many times as you would like if you need to set more than one environment variable.
-This option could have also been used on the `ibmcloud code-engine application create` command for the frontend application as well if you knew its value at that time.
+This option could have also been used on the `ibmcloud code-engine application create` command for the frontend application if you knew its value at that time.
    {:tip}

 4. Refresh the frontend URL on the browser to test the connection to the backend service.
-Now, backend should be available.
+Now, the backend should be available.
 Try uploading an image by clicking on **Upload image**, you should still see an error message as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.

 ## Connect the backend application to {{site.data.keyword.cos_short}} service
 {:connect_cloud_services}